The HR Tech Rundown

 AI impact on employee compensation

-HR teams are cautiously exploring the use of artificial intelligence for compensation setting, aiming to augment human professionals while navigating legal and privacy concerns that slow adoption.
+HR departments are cautiously exploring AI for compensation setting, aiming to augment human professionals while navigating legal and privacy concerns that are currently slowing adoption.

 Read at HR Dive→